top of page

 When you first take your camera off auto, it’s easy to feel daunted and think that you’re going to have to change your settings for every shot you take - but actually that's not the case, especially if you’re using aperture priority.

-In normal daylight, if you’re just taking general scenery shots without any specific artistic effect, and where none of the elements are close to the camera, a ‘middling’ aperture will do the job nicely – and your shutter speed will usually be fast enough to hand hold as well.
+In normal daylight, if you’re just taking general scenery shots without any specific artistic effect, and where none of the elements are close to the camera, then a ‘middling’ aperture will do the job nicely – and at this aperture, your shutter speed will usually be fast enough to hand hold as well, unless it's a very dull day.

-The right ‘mid-point’ aperture for your camera will vary depending on the size of your sensor, as follows:
+The right ‘mid-point’ aperture for your camera varies depending on the size of your sensor, as follows:

 APS-C Sensor